Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 a database like Cosmos DB, which supports multi-region writes.

 By taking advantage of eventual consistency you can also make use of caching, which can help to avoid unnecessary queries and operations against your data stores.
+Caching can be done within your application or at the network edge using a CDN.

-> 📖 Read more about caching in [Azure Architecture Center - Caching best practice].
+> 📖 Read more about caching in [Azure Architecture Center - Caching best practice] and
+> [Azure Well-Architected Framework - Use a CDN].

 Many solutions need a mixture of consistency levels for different parts of their solution.
 For example, you might need strong consistency within a transactional system but eventual consistency